Chiropractic Guide to Muscle Knots

 Whichever option you choose, the main goal is to release the trigger point to reduce pain and increase mobility by breaking up the knotted tissue and calming inflamed nerves.

-You must feel safe and educated on the benefits and risks before obtaining any treatment.
+It would be best if you felt safe and educated on the benefits and risks before obtaining any treatment.
 When you visit us in our clinic in Stoney Creek, we are happy to discuss with you what we do to the point you are making an educated decision.